rkoz1/blog/content/english/blog/interview_with_cursor.md

 * Most critical issue was with version management and version incompatibility between packages and probably more importantly the AI's disregard for checking what version of python I'm running (or prefer) for this project
     * On that note, when building/running/testing the code the assistant would sometimes try venv, sometimes uv and sometimes just try and run the code 'raw' via global python, which would not have majority of the required packages - then try to install them or start looking for other versions of python on the machine
 * Configuration management was all over the place - some variables got stored in .env, some inline and some in main.py
-* Some best practices are only valuable for complex, larger projects - for a tiny API like this one adding Alembic was simply unnecessary and given that I asked the AI to use SQLite it would be nice if 'thought' about this and realised that this isn't some complex project
+* Some best practices are only valuable for complex, larger projects - for a tiny API like this one adding Alembic was simply unnecessary and given that I asked the AI to use SQLite it would be nice if it 'thought' about this and realised that this isn't some complex project
     * I did ask the AI to remove Alembic by saying 'the database for now will be very basic, can we remove alembic as it adds a bit of complexity'
 * Auto-run is great as reducing downtime, but eats up tokens very fast - fortunately the 'slow' requests are unlimited on Cursor Pro